 THE BEST OF TIMES

 I am not intending to paint a rosy picture of marriage today.
 We are faced with greater challenges and temptations which, ironically, may also make it the worst of times for marriages.
-We are being bombarded every day through the media, much differently than couples of yesteryear, with all sorts of distorted views of relationships.
+We are being bombarded every day through the media, much differently than couples of yesteryears, with all sorts of distorted views of relationships.
 Then, there are many spouses, after discovering their individual rights and boundaries in a relationship, who are prematurely, and callously ending a potentially good marriage.
 They are allowing themselves to be sapped with the energies that are needed to rebuild weakening marriages.

 KEEP YOUR MARRIAGE

-Our goal should be to make our marriages last, not just endure.
+Your goal should be to make our marriages last, not just endure.
 To have triumphant marriages not merely surviving ones.
 To love and not to tolerate each other.
 To grow together, and not to grow apart.
 To become partners, and not just two individuals sharing the same space and bed.
-Let’s take advantage of this gold era of marriage.
-I encourage all couples to go to the nearest video store today and rent the video "Preachers Wife," watch it together, then discuss how its main points apply to your marriage, and ways in which you can make your marriage better.
+Let’s take advantage of this golden era of marriage.

 Below Are Guidelines For Sharing the Information On This Site